emqx/blog/en/202302/emqx-cloud-serverless-launched.md

 Please refer to the product documentation for a complete list of features and instructions: [EMQX Cloud Help Center](https://docs.emqx.com/zh/cloud/latest/).

-For an in-depth comparison of the features offered by the Serverless Editon and the Dedicated Edition, please refer to: [https://www.emqx.com/en/pricing](https://www.emqx.com/en/pricing).
+For an in-depth comparison of the features offered by the Serverless Edition and the Dedicated Edition, please refer to: [https://www.emqx.com/en/pricing](https://www.emqx.com/en/pricing).

 ## Conclusion

 EMQX Cloud is committed to offering convenient IoT MQTT cloud services to users across diverse industries and sizes.
-With the release of the Serverless Editon, an even wider range of users can experience the convenience that EMQX Cloud provides.
+With the release of the Serverless Edition, an even wider range of users can experience the convenience that EMQX Cloud provides.
 Whether you're a large enterprise or a start-up, you can rely on the stable and dependable data infrastructure services provided by EMQX Cloud to power your IoT business innovation.

 <section class="promotion">